vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 * ```insecure-flag``` should be set to 1 if the vCenter uses a self-signed cert.
 * ```datacenters``` should be the list of all comma separated datacenters where Kubernetes node VMs are present.
 * ```default-datastore``` is the default datastore to use for provisioning volumes using storage classes/dynamic provisioning.
-* ```Workspace``` section specify properties which will be used for various vSphere Cloud Provider functionality. e.g. Dynamic provisioning, Storage Profile Based Volume provisioning etc.
+* ```Workspace``` Workspace is used by vSphere Cloud Provider to know which virtual center, datacenter, folder, resourcepool pool to use for dynamic provisioning volumes using SPBM profile.
-   * ```server``` specified in this section should have the master node VM.
+   * ```server``` is the virtual center server on which the dummy/shadow VM for storage profile based volumes should be created.
-   * ```datacenter``` is the name of datacenter on which specified VM folder, datastore and resource pool should be present.
+   * ```datacenter``` is the name of datacenter on which the dummy/shadow VM should be created.
-   * ```folder``` is the vCenter VM folder path in which dummy VMs should be created.
+   * ```folder``` is the virtual center VM folder path under which the dummy VMs should be placed.
    * ```resourcepool-path``` is the path to resource pool where dummy VMs for Storage Profile Based volume provisioning should be created.
-It is an optional parameter.

 If exposing vsphere username and password in plain text, is the security concern, username and password can be put in the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 This feature is available as of Kubernetes release 1.11.